Dripdrop12/ipardalis/content/blog/dia-vaosary.md

 {{< load-photoswipe >}}

-This pairing was the only successful clutch with WC Dia.
-We paired him to our 5th gen female named [Vaosary]({{< ref "/blog/vaosary/index.md" >}}) from [Papafee]({{< ref "/blog/papafee/index.md" >}}) x [Lokana]({{< ref "/blog/lokana/index.md" >}}).
+This pairing was the only successful clutch with Wild-caught (WC) Dia.
+We paired him to our 5th gen Ambilobe female named [Vaosary]({{< ref "/blog/vaosary/index.md" >}}) from [Papafee]({{< ref "/blog/papafee/index.md" >}}) x [Lokana]({{< ref "/blog/lokana/index.md" >}}).
 Vaosary was a stand out female with a lot of orange from one of my favorite 5th gen groups.
 Because of how rare this line will be, they are a great option for breeders looking for high-quality foundation animals at the F1 generation.
 Really love that we got some WC Dia and Papafee clones in the mix here - very cool stuff!

 ---